 The DDA is hiring a Contractor to conduct post-payment_utilization_reviews of claims to ensure the integrity of payments made for Waiver program services.
 These utilization reviews are to verify that the hours of service and the actual service for which the DDA has contracted and/or paid for were actuallyare being provided to the participant.
-The reviews will consist of reviewing provider furnished documentation to justify that the service was rendered and that the provider's support hours were utilized as described in the participant's Person-Centered Plan (PCP) or Service Funding Plan (SFP).
+The reviews will consist of reviewing provider furnished documentation to justify that the service was rendered and that the provider's support hours were utilized as described in the participant's Person-Centered Plan (PCP)-of, and Service Funding Plan (SFP) or Detailed Service Authorization (DSA) in LTSSMaryland.
 Theis review will apply to both is the same for traditional (agency-directed) and self-directed services delivery models.

-The scope of the post-payment utilization review is limited to a statistically valid sample of participants and claims by service on a quarterly basis with a 95% +/-5% confidence interval.
+The scope of the post-payment utilization review is limited to a statistically valid sample of participants and claims by service on a quarterly basis with a 95% + /-5% confidence interval.
 The number of providers audited will be based on the sample of participants selected for review.
 The review period will be one year of services.